notepad-plus-plus/npp-usermanual/content/docs/searching.md

 *Note:*  The contents of the **Search results** window are discarded upon Notepad++ shutdown.
 If there is data of importance there it should be copied, using one of the methods above, and saved in a more-permanent location.

-### Find in Files

-Find in Files allows both finding and replacing.
-You can choose an extension filter (**Filters:**), the containing folder (**Directory:**), and whether to also process hidden files or subfolders.

-The **Filters** list is a space-separated list of wildcard expressions that cmd.exe can understand, like `*.doc foo.*`.
-If you have a blank filter, it is implied to be `*.*`.
-As of Notepad++ v7.8.2, you can also exclude certain file patterns by prefixing the filter with a `!`; for example, **Filters:  `!*.bin *.*`** will exclude files matching `*.bin` from the search results, but include any other filename; if you have at least one exclusion in your filter, you need to have at least one inclusion in your filter, otherwise it excludes files from the 0 matched inclusion files, resulting in no files matched, which probably isn't what you want.
-Please also note that the PathMatchSpec() Windows API is being used, as its behavior departs from cmd.exe wildcard parsing sometimes.

-The **Directory** is the containing folder for where to search.
-It has three options that affect its behavior:

-* **☐ Follow current doc** ⇒ if enabled, it will default to searching the folder that contains the current active document (this sets the `fifFolderFollowsDoc` in `config.xml`).
-* **☐ In all sub-folders** ⇒ if enabled, it will recursively search sub-folders of the given folder.
-* **☐ In hidden folders** ⇒ if enabled, it will search hidden sub-folders as well as normally-visible sub-folders.

-### Find in Projects

-Find in Projects allows both finding and replacing.
-The files used for this operations are specified by the following check marks:

-* **☐ Project Panel 1** ⇒ if enabled, all files listed in Project Panel 1 will be included into the search/replace operation
-* **☐ Project Panel 2** ⇒ if enabled, all files listed in Project Panel 2 will be included into the search/replace operation
-* **☐ Project Panel 3** ⇒ if enabled, all files listed in Project Panel 3 will be included into the search/replace operation.

-Only Project Panels which are currently open can be searched.
-The checkmarks of Project Panels which are not currently open are grayed out.

-The **Filters** list works the same way as described in the previous **Find in Files** section.

-### Highlighting and bookmarking

-The Mark tab from the Find/Replace dialog will perform searches similar to the Find tab, in the current document or selection:

-* When **Bookmark line** is checked, a bookmark is dropped on each line where an individual hit occurs.
-In the case where an individual hit spans multiple lines, each line in the span will receive the bookmark.

-* Otherwise, the matched pattern is highlighted according to the Settings -&gt; Style Configurator -&gt; Global Styles , Find Mark Style setting.
-(See also [Style Configurator](../preferences/#style-configurator).)

-In either case, the **Mark All** button will perform the marking.
-Similar to [**Replace All**](#find-replace), **Mark All** will search from the beginning of the document to the end if **Wrap Around** is ticked; if **Wrap Around** is not ticked, it will mark from the caret position to the end of the file (if **Backward direction** is not ticked) or from the beginning of the file to the caret position (if **Backward direction** is ticked).

-To control whether highlighting or bookmarks accumulate over successive searches, use the **Clear all marks** button to remove marks, or check **Purge for each search** for this action to be performed automatically on each search.
-When the **Clear all marks** button is pressed, any marked text will have the marking background coloring removed; additionally, any bookmarks previously set will be removed if the **Bookmark line** checkbox is checked.

-Once some text in a document is marked, it may be copied to the clipboard by pressing the **Copy Marked Text** button.
-This feature is also invocable from the Search menu, and in order to be used in a macro, the Search menu version of this copy command must be used.

-Highlighting is also available in Incremental search, and the style setting is Settings -&gt; Style Configurator -&gt; Global Styles , Incremental Highlighting instead.

 ## Dialog-free search/mark actions